n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 correspond to assigned Unicode codepoints.

-Instead, fonts often substitute the default glyph with a right-side-component glyph using GSUB substitutions.
+Instead, fonts often substitute the default glyph with a right-side-component glyph using <abbr>GSUB</abbr> substitutions.
 The decomposition step performed here allows the left-side component to be correctly reordered by the shaping engine.